malakwagdy/CinemaTicketBookingSystem/README.md

     ```

 2.  **Set up the Database:**
-    -   A SQL script to create the required database schema is included in the project (e.g., `FullDBCreation.sql`).
+    -   A SQL script to create the required database schema is included in the project (`FullDBCreation.sql`).
     -   Open your database management tool (like SQL Server Management Studio).
     -   Create a new, empty database.
     -   Run the provided SQL script against your new database.
 This will create all the necessary tables and relationships.